aklinker1/zero-zip/README.md

 - Unzipping
 - Standalone directory entries
-- Unix permissions not supported
+- Unix permissions are not preserved